yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 ## Dependencies

 The following commands were used to setup the environment and install required packages/libraries.
+It is assumed python is installed on the machine prior.

 ```
 conda create --name torch python=3.10